 For most people, 2 is the goldilocks zone for duration of an isometric exercise.
 If you can only last 1 minute with a certain load or variation, see if you can make it slightly easier.
 Choose a lighter weight, or don’t go quite so deep in your wall sit.
 Try to build up to 2 minutes before you increase the difficulty.
 And if you can last well into 2.5 or 3 minute territory, consider making the exercise a little harder next time.

 In this article, I set out to explain some unique benefits of isometric exercises.
+The personal training clients at our studio in Chesapeake, VA know from first hand experience how effective isometrics can be.
 Whether you have a condition like POTS or Chronic Fatigue Syndrome and need to carefully manage fatigue, or are just looking to fit some extra strength training in without hurting your recovery, isometrics are a great way to meet your goals and improve your health and robustness.
 Pick movements you can tolerate without worsening your joint pain, don’t quit, and aim for 2 minutes, and you’ll reap the benefits of this time-tested approach to safely getting stronger!